Jump to

 This could include getting convicted of a felony (especially those related to sex offenses, assault, or vehicular felonies).
 It could also mean other disqualifying offenses such as a DUI or an excessive number of moving violations.

-Don’t think that Uber won’t find out about these offenses just because you’ve already passed your background check.
 The company recently announced that it will begin conducting “continuous” background checks that will monitor drivers for felonies or other disqualifying offenses on an ongoing basis.
-This comes after the company has received criticism for not being thorough enough in its background check process.

 9. Unacceptable or Fraudulent Activity